myriadrf/LimeADPD/docs/limeadpd.rst

 .. math:: w_{ij}=a_{ij}+jb_{ij}

-are the polynomial coefficients while *e(n)* is the envelop of the input.
-For the envelop calculation, two options are considered, the usual one:
+are the polynomial coefficients while *e(n)* is the envelope of the input.
+For the envelope calculation, two options are considered, the usual one:

 .. math:: e(n)=\sqrt{x_I(n)^2+x_Q(n)^2}